-- 8.10.9 ATTACKER AND BALL IN CREASE A crease violation occurs when an attacker is in the crease, at the same time as the ball, and inhibits and/or interferes with the goalie's attempt to retrieve the ball, resume play and/or perform normal duties of play.
-Play shall be stopped immediately and possession awarded to the non-offending team. - Should the attacker be in the crease, at the same time as the ball, and in no way affects the goalie to perform normal duties of play, play shall continue with no crease violation, however should a goal be scored in this scenario it would be disallowed, see rules 7.13.1 & 8.10.10. - 8.10.10 CONTACT BY A DEFENDER A crease violation occurs when any offensive player is in the crease when a goal is scored, except when the attacker has been illegally checked by a defender. - 8.10.11 GOALIE HAND BALL A goalkeeper may catch the ball while in his crease (deemed two feet in his crease) with the gloved hand but cannot throw the ball with his hand; he can only put the ball in the stick with his hand and throw with the stick.
-If the goalie throws the ball with his hand, possession shall be awarded to non-offending team.
-A goalie is permitted to use his hand to drop the ball into a teammates stick within his crease only.
-A goalie cannot use his hand to grasp, touch or hold the ball outside his crease.
-A violation results in possession to the non-offending team. - 8.10.12 NO RE-ENTRY BY PLAYER It is a violation for a player or the goalie, while in possession of the ball, to enter the goal crease area.
+8.10.9 ATTACKER AND BALL IN CREASE - A crease violation occurs when an attacker is in the crease, at the same time as the ball, and inhibits and/or interferes with the goalkeeper's attempt to retrieve the ball, resume play and/or perform normal duties of play.
+Play shall be stopped immediately and possession awarded to the non-offending team.

+Should the attacker be in the crease, at the same time as the ball, and in no way affects the goalkeeper to perform normal duties of play, play shall continue with no crease violation, however should a goal be scored in this scenario it would be disallowed, see rules 7.13.1 & 8.10.10.

+- 8.10.10 CONTACT BY A DEFENDER A crease violation occurs when any offensive player is in the crease when a goal is scored, except when the attacker has been illegally checked by a defender. - 8.10.11 GOALKEEPER HAND BALL A goalkeeper may catch the ball while in their crease (deemed two feet in their crease) with the gloved hand but cannot throw the ball with their hand; the goalkeeper can only put the ball in the stick with their hand and throw with the stick.
+If the goalkeeper throws the ball with their hand, possession shall be awarded to non-offending team.
+A goalkeeper is permitted to use their hand to drop the ball into a teammates stick within the crease only.
+A goalkeeper cannot use their hand to grasp, touch or hold the ball outside their crease.
+A violation results in possession to the non-offending team.